FrederoxDev/Amethyst/README.md

 # Project Amethyst

-Amethyst is a project for making client-side mods for Minecraft Bedrock version `1.20.51.1`.
+Amethyst is a open-source project for making client-side mods for Minecraft Bedrock version `1.20.51.1`.
+Amethyst provides headers based on the vanilla game, as well as some general purpose APIs for using Minecrafts input system.

 # Mod Functions
 A mod is able to export functions that will be automatically called by AmethystRuntime.